wolberine/docs/markdown/reference/dash/sdk.md

 We use the `pytest` testing framework, and unit tests can be found under the `/tests` folder.

-To run them from the top level directory, go ahead and type `pytest tests`, or `make test` via the Makefile we provided.
+To run them from the top level directory, go ahead and type `make test` via the Makefile we provided.
+This will run all unit tests under `/tests` except the ones under `tests/Network`.

+Since the `Network` interface requires root/sudo privileges, we decided to omit this by default.
+You can run all unit tests, including `Network` tests, by typing `make testAll` with sudo permissions.